Prachanda Political Reform Nepal: Urges Party Introspection

-Biratnagar: Chairman of the CPN (Maoist Centre) and former Prime Minister Pushpa Kamal Dahal ‘Prachanda’ has openly acknowledged internal dysfunction across major political parties, urging for immediate introspection and reform.
+Biratnagar: Chairman of the CPN (Maoist Centre) and former Prime Minister Pushpa Kamal Dahal ‘Prachanda’ has highlighted the need for Prachanda political reform Nepal across major political parties.
+He called for immediate introspection and structural changes.
+By addressing party dysfunction, he emphasized, Nepal can strengthen its democratic institutions.

-Speaking at a public event in Biratnagar, Prachanda remarked, “Maoists may blame the UML, and the UML may blame the Congress, but in truth, every party is somewhat diseased.”
-He said that unlike during the years of political movement, today’s parties lack vibrancy and grassroots strength, signaling a need for deep self-assessment.
+At a public event in Biratnagar, Prachanda said, “Maoists may blame the UML, and the UML may blame the Congress, but in truth, every party is somewhat diseased.”
+He added that today’s parties lack the vibrancy and grassroots presence seen in earlier movements.
+Therefore, Prachanda political reform Nepal is essential for stronger, more responsive parties.

-• Internal Reform First: He emphasized that “real treatment” begins when parties recognize their flaws.
-His own party has started such self-review from the central committee level.
+Internal Reform First: Prachanda stressed that “real treatment” begins when parties recognize their flaws.
+His own party has started a self-review at the central committee level.

-• Call for New Economic & Cultural Revolution: Highlighting Nepal’s economic stagnation, Prachanda advocated for a new, locally-rooted economic model shaped through direct dialogue with workers, farmers, entrepreneurs, and civil society.
+Economic & Cultural Revolution Needed: Highlighting Nepal’s economic stagnation, he urged creating a locally-rooted economic model through dialogue with workers, farmers, entrepreneurs, and civil society.

-• Critique of Privatization Model: He argued that Nepal blindly followed foreign-advised privatization and liberalization, failing to develop a self-reliant model rooted in the country’s history, economy, and culture.
+Critique of Privatization Model: He argued that Nepal blindly followed foreign-advised privatization, which prevented the country from developing a self-reliant economic model grounded in its history and culture.

 “We need to stop copying foreign models and instead craft an economic framework that grows from our own soil and serves our people’s real needs.”